sunkavallivijay/springlearningsummary/vim.md

 __Autocommands:__
 - Autocommands are commands thats run when a particular events happens; these are like listeners
-- autocmd BufNewFile * :write
+- E.g _autocmd BufNewFile * :write_ ; this will actually create a file on disk, in general vim doesn't create file until explicitly saved